acorrenson/Logik/README.md

 # Logik

-This program provide a simple way to manipulate and interact with propositional logic expressions.
+A python based, easy to use environment for propositional logic.

 ## NOTES